vshn/signalilo/README.md

 You need to create an Icinga service host which Signalilo can use.
 Signalilo is designed to expect that it has full control over one service host in Icinga.
-Therefore you should create a service host for each Signalilo instance which you're running.
+Therefore, you should create a service host for each Signalilo instance which you're running.

 Each service host should look as shown below.
 You can add additional configurations (such as host variables) as you like.